craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/About People/Nations/Lands of Tetrimoc/Factions/Golden Claws.md

 - [[Porman Gwanna]] Department of Labor; District Manager / Wealth Control

 ### The Golden Claw Guard
 The guards of the city are the cultural superiors of all people of [[The Deserts of Tetrimoc]] and act as their physical and lawful protectors and enforcers.
-Typically, guards are recruited among the City Dwellers, who already have a distain for their kindred above-ground.
+Typically, guards are recruited among the City Dwellers, who already have a distain for their kindred above-ground, and trained by members who have seen active duty.

 #### Department of Relations
+The Department of Relations is responsible for the communication of information between departments, cities, and other nations.
+The Department of Relations also acts as the 'internal affairs' service when complaints are officially raised against a Department.

 #### Department of Ecology
+The Department of Ecology is responsible for the production of food and drink for the population of [[The Golden City]], as well as performing research into

 #### Department of Labor
+The Department of Labor

 #### Department of Warfare
+The Department of Warfare

 ##### Gleeming Wyvern Riders
 ##### Breakers in Tooth and Claw
 ##### The Black Hand Killteams